EatWellSleepWell2018Fall/ToolsPorject/README.md

 ![Monte Carlo1](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation1.png)
 ![Monte Carlo2](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation2.png)

-_CRR_: In this part, we write a function to calculate the stock price and decide the option price both in the future.
+_CRR Model_: In this part, we write a function to calculate the stock price and decide the option price both in the future.
 Then considering the distribution the option price follows and the probability of the fluctuation.
 We also provide options to draw option value figures or not.

     O = OptionPricing(stock_name, strike_price, ttm)
     O.BinomialTreeCRR()